-What’s the Difference between Air Cylinder and Compression Spring Counterbalance Mechanisms in Monitor Arms?
+What’s the Difference between Gas Piston and Metal Spring Counterbalance Mechanisms in Monitor Arms?

 There are literally hundreds of ergonomic monitor arms on the market.
 Of these, there are core differentiations that are clearly visible, like styling, height adjustment range and number of monitors they’ll hold, and then there are those differences that are invisible to the eye—the internal mechanisms.